 When placing a live bet, you will see the odds changing dynamically based on events currently happening in the game.
 Due to these odds changes, you may notice a slight delay as your bet is processing.
 Once a live bet is placed, you will see it settle as soon as the outcome is known.

-On selected sports, Cash Out is available for pre-game, live, future and parlay bets and can be for more or less than your original wagered amount, depending on how odds change following your bet placement.
-You can see if your bet is eligible for cash out by going into ‘My Bet History’ after you place the bet.
+On selected sports, Buy Out is available for pre-game, live, future and parlay bets and can be for more or less than your original wagered amount, depending on how odds change following your bet placement.
+You can see if your bet is eligible for buy out by going into ‘My Bet History’ after you place the bet.

 - Betting on the moneyline in baseball is as simple as picking an outright winner.
 However, keep in mind that wagers on the moneyline favorite will naturally pay less than a winning wager on an underdog.